Anomalous particles: -GENERATED SOLUTIONS

-\subsection{Short distance $r<L$}
+\subsection{Short distance $r\ll r_c$}

 Below we consider the limit $v\ll c$.
-As follows from (\ref{8}) and (\ref{9}), $\Phi'\sim (c/v)\Theta'$.
-At $r\ll L$ one can substitute the exponent in (\ref{9}) by unity and the equation is reduced to the derivative part in the right-hand side of (\ref{11}).
-The difference between $\pmb r'$ and $\pmb r$, proportional to $v^2/c^2$, is neglected.
+At $r,\eta_{1,2}\ll L$ one can substitute the exponent in (\ref{9a}) by unity.
+Under these conditions, as follows from (\ref{8}) and (\ref{9a}), $\Phi'\sim (c/v)\Theta'$ and (\ref{11}) is reduced to its derivative part in the right-hand side.